 - Property transfer: This endorsement covers previously polluted or contaminated properties that you have purchased, including clean-up.

-Coverage Policies to Consider
+Environmental Insurance Policies to Consider

 Talk with an experienced agent about which policy fits your business best:

 - Premises Pollution: Premises liability addresses 1st party losses due to pollution i.e. the property you own or rent.